sanchitdilipjain/walkthrough-of-war-tool/docs/index.md

     <img src="images/image5.png" class="inline"/>

 **Step 3 - Perform Well-Architected Review**
-- This is an interative and interactive step, we should interview all technical stakeholders to gather all the required data points and accordingly answer each question across different pillars, in total there are 52 questions.
+- This is an interative and interactive step, we should interview all technical stakeholders to gather the required data points and accordingly answer each question across different pillars, in total there are 52 questions.

     <img src="images/image6.png" class="inline"/>